anasalkhateeb08-jpg/infoprods/src/content/blog/how-to-build-capsule-wardrobe-guide.md

 **Essential tops (8-10 pieces):**

 - **2-3 high-quality t-shirts** in neutral colors (white, black, gray, or navy).
 Choose flattering necklines for your body type—crew neck for longer necks, v-neck for shorter necks or broader shoulders.
-Quality t-shirts maintain shape, don't pill, and survive countless washes without fading or stretching.
+Quality t-shirts maintain shape, don't pill, and survive countless washes without fading or stretching.\*\*
-- **2 button-up shirts** in neutral colors.
+**- \*\*2 button-up shirts** in neutral colors.
 One crisp white shirt is non-negotiable—endlessly versatile for professional settings, casual wear with jeans, or layered under sweaters.
 Add one in another neutral or subtle pattern.
-Fit is crucial—shirts should follow your body line without pulling or gaping.
+Fit is crucial—shirts should follow your body line without pulling or gaping.\*\*
-- **2-3 blouses or casual tops** in core or accent colors.
+**- \*\*2-3 blouses or casual tops** in core or accent colors.
 These add personality while remaining versatile.
-Choose styles that suit multiple occasions—a silk blouse works for office and dinner, a soft cotton top transitions from errands to lunch with friends.
+Choose styles that suit multiple occasions—a silk blouse works for office and dinner, a soft cotton top transitions from errands to lunch with friends.\*\*
-- **1-2 sweaters or cardigans** in neutral or core colors.
+**- \*\*1-2 sweaters or cardigans** in neutral or core colors.
 Sweaters provide warmth and layering options while adding texture to outfits.
 Choose medium-weight options that work across multiple seasons rather than bulky winter-only styles.

 **Essential bottoms (6-8 pieces):**

 - **2-3 pairs of well-fitted jeans** in dark washes without excessive distressing or embellishment.
 Classic cuts like straight-leg or slim-fit remain stylish across years while trendy styles quickly date.
-One pair can be lighter wash or a more relaxed fit for variety.
+One pair can be lighter wash or a more relaxed fit for variety.\*\*
-- **2 pairs of dress pants or trousers** in neutral colors (black, navy, gray).
+**- \*\*2 pairs of dress pants or trousers** in neutral colors (black, navy, gray).
 These elevate any outfit instantly.
-Choose classic cuts that suit your body type—wide-leg for petite frames, straight-leg for balanced proportions, tapered for athletic builds.
+Choose classic cuts that suit your body type—wide-leg for petite frames, straight-leg for balanced proportions, tapered for athletic builds.\*\*
-- **1-2 skirts or shorts** appropriate for your lifestyle and climate.
+**- \*\*1-2 skirts or shorts** appropriate for your lifestyle and climate.
 A-line skirts suit most body types and dress up or down easily.
 Choose knee-length or midi length for maximum versatility.

 **Essential dresses (2-3 pieces):**

 - **1 versatile day dress** in a neutral or core color that works for multiple occasions.
-Wrap dresses, shirt dresses, and A-line styles offer excellent versatility and suit various body types.
+Wrap dresses, shirt dresses, and A-line styles offer excellent versatility and suit various body types.\*\*
-- **1 dressier option** for special occasions.
+**- \*\*1 dressier option** for special occasions.
 A classic little black dress works for most people, or choose a sophisticated style in a core color that makes you feel confident and attractive.

 **Essential outerwear (2-4 pieces):**

 - **1 structured blazer** in a neutral color.
 This transforms any outfit from casual to polished.
-Wear it with jeans for smart-casual looks, over dresses for professional settings, or with trousers for traditional business attire.
+Wear it with jeans for smart-casual looks, over dresses for professional settings, or with trousers for traditional business attire.\*\*
-- **1 all-weather coat** appropriate for your climate.
+**- \*\*1 all-weather coat** appropriate for your climate.
 Trench coats work in temperate climates, wool coats for cold regions, lighter jackets for warm areas.
-Choose neutral colors that coordinate with your entire wardrobe.
+Choose neutral colors that coordinate with your entire wardrobe.\*\*
-- **1 casual jacket** like a denim jacket, leather jacket, or utility jacket.
-This adds personality while remaining practical for everyday wear.
+**- \*\*1 casual jacket** like a denim jacket, leather jacket, or utility jacket.
+This adds personality while remaining practical for everyday wear.\*\*
-- **1 seasonal coat** if needed (winter puffer, raincoat, etc.)
+**- \*\*1 seasonal coat** if needed (winter puffer, raincoat, etc.)

 **Essential shoes (4-6 pairs):**

-- **1 pair of versatile sneakers** in white or a neutral color for casual wear and walking
-- **1 pair of ankle boots** in black or brown—incredibly versatile across seasons
-- **1 pair of professional shoes** (loafers, oxfords, or low heels) for work settings
-- **1 pair of dressier shoes** for special occasions
-- **1 pair of sandals** (if climate appropriate) for warm weather
-- **1 pair of weather-appropriate boots** (if needed for your climate)
+- **1 pair of versatile sneakers** in white or a neutral color for casual wear and walking\*\* **- \*\*1 pair of ankle boots** in black or brown—incredibly versatile across seasons\*\* **- \*\*1 pair of professional shoes** (loafers, oxfords, or low heels) for work settings\*\* **- \*\*1 pair of dressier shoes** for special occasions\*\* **- \*\*1 pair of sandals** (if climate appropriate) for warm weather\*\* **- \*\*1 pair of weather-appropriate boots** (if needed for your climate)

 These foundation pieces create the structure of your capsule wardrobe.
 Everything else builds upon this versatile base, adding personality, variety, and seasonal adaptation while maintaining coordination and wearability.